acham1/51100-AdvancedProgramming/hw3/README.txt

 The executable for each part of the assignment will be located inside its respective subdirectory of hw3 (e.g. the p3 executable will be located at hw3/p3/p3).
-In order to produce the executables for p1, p2, and p3, simply type "make" into the terminal and press return.
-Simply enter "make clean" to remove executables when finished.
+In order to produce the executables for p1, p2, and p3, simply type "make" into the terminal from the hw3 directory and press return.
+Simply enter "make clean" from the hw3 directory to remove executables when finished.

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
 <<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<